 1. Create & Learn Gift Cards

 There’s no gift like the gift of learning, so why not give a gift card for a Create & Learn course?
 There are courses for students who have absolutely no experience, all the way up to advanced high school courses.
-There are award-winning classes for a wide range of interests, from Minecraft Modding to web design and app building, although most students will start out with the Scratch Ninja course.
-This is great for aspiring coders who are ready to dive into a structured, expert teacher-led coding course.
+There are award-winning classes designed by experts from Google, Stanford, and MIT, for a wide range of interests, from Minecraft modding to web development and app building, although most students will start out with the Scratch Ninja course.
+This is a great gift for aspiring coders who are ready to dive into a structured, expert teacher-led coding course.

 Best for ages: 5-18